desolaser/todo-app-framer/README.md

 ## TODO

 - Login system
-- Sub tasks inside todos
+- Sub tasks inside todos (Checklists)
-- Animations for buttons
+- Animations for buttons (Because it will be boring without effects, and i don't know very much about animations)
+- Real-time update between the client and database.

 There is a lot of features that i haven't considered yet, but i have to start with the basics.